 Glass beads were used, but not very often, judging from the comparatively few specimens left.
 But it is always possible, in the case of glass, that much of it has perished.
-In the Roman glass beads are curiously in the form of coloured grotesque masks, are cleverly made by a glass-blower with small pencils of glass.
-They are pictures painted in coloured glass.
-The I were clever workmen in glass, and in their more important works are of great is and among them are several instances same kind of painting in glass as can in the case of the mask beads.
-Other are cleverly made of variegated glass.
+Many of the Roman glass beads are curiously made in the form of coloured grotesque masks.
+These are cleverly made by a glass-blower working with small pencils of glass.
+They are in fact pictures painted in coloured glass.
+The Romans were clever workmen in glass, and many of their more important works are of great interest, and among them are several instances of the same kind of painting in glass as can be seen in the case of the mask beads.
+Other beads are cleverly made of variegated glass.

-Although enamels were not used to tent by Roman jewellers until Byzanting they are to some extent represented by of coloured pastes inlaid in hollows left in gold work.
-In the Webb Collection Victoria and Albert Museum is a very ful necklace showing the effect of this cotion.
-The necklace consists of large with white and gold ribs, set with and inlaid with coloured pastes, not v Between the paste beads are others and cut amethysts.
+Although enamels were not used to any extent by Roman jewellers until Byzantine times, they are to some extent represented by the use of coloured pastes inlaid in hollows left or cut in gold work.
+In the Webb Collection in the Victoria and Albert Museum is a very beautiful necklace showing the effect of this composition.
+The necklace consists of large beads with white and gold ribs, set with garnets and inlaid with coloured pastes, not vitreous.
+Between the paste beads are others of gold and cut amethysts.

-The Romans in Britain no doubt 1 over with them some of their skilled blowers, and both among the Roman here as well as among the Anglo-Saxo nstances of glass work are found, especially in brooches.
-There is a small example of it in a Roman necklace of glass beads with oins and a central disc, found in Kent.
-The lisc is beautifully patterned with a coloured reometrical design, and it is a slice from a rod of what the Venetians call "millefiori" glass.
-Tiny rods of differently coloured glass are rranged closely together in a pattern, and hen fused together as one.
-Slices cut from uch a rod each show the same pattern.
-And he process was equally well understood by the incient Egyptians and the Romans.
+The Romans in Britain no doubt brought over with them some of their skilled glassblowers, and both among the Roman remains here as well as among the Anglo-Saxon, fine instances of glass work are found, especially on brooches.
+There is a small example of it on a Roman necklace of glass beads with coins and a central disc, found in Kent.
+The disc is beautifully patterned with a coloured geometrical design, and it is a slice from a rod of what the Venetians call "millefiori" glass.
+Tiny rods of differently coloured glass are arranged closely together in a pattern, and then fused together as one.
+Slices cut from such a rod each show the same pattern.
+And the process was equally well understood by the ancient Egyptians and the Romans.

-At Desborough in North Hants a very lecorative Anglo-Saxon necklace was found.
-It is a gold chain, from which depend alternately ircular gold discs and oval cabochon garnets set in gold; and in the centre hangs a plain gold cross with a small garnet in the centre.
-It is very massive and handsome, and is no loubt a rare example.
+At Desborough in North Hants a very decorative Anglo-Saxon necklace was found.
+It is a gold chain, from which depend alternately circular gold discs and oval cabochon garnets set in gold; and in the centre hangs a plain gold cross with a small garnet in the centre.
+It is very massive and handsome, and is no doubt a rare example.

-As a rule the Anglo-Saxon necklaces are composed of rather large beads of crystal, garnet, amber, stone, glass, or porcelain, the ast being sometimes melon-shaped.
+As a rule the Anglo-Saxon necklaces are composed of rather large beads of crystal, garnet, amber, stone, glass, or porcelain, the last being sometimes melon-shaped.
 When beads of varying sizes are strung together they are arranged with the largest in the middle.
 Many of the amethyst beads, which seem to have been common, are quite large, over two inches in length, but they are roughly cut and seldom of good colour.
 The amber, which is also common, has become disintegrated and thickened in colour by time, and is no longer beautiful.